ysson89/Lecture16lab/README.md

 6. Push your changes to your branch.
 7. Submit a pull request to me to merge your branch into the main.

-Submit a screenshot of however far you get on this list onto Gradescope.